JazzMaster/LazGFX/README.md

 		-Linux has never had a graphics engine or BGI.
 EVER.
 Only TCanvas has come close(incomplete).
 		-GVision for Linux (Pascal version of Win311) never took off.
 Thats Obj-C, Qt or GTK youre looking at.
 		-JEDI doesnt stand for what you think it does- its incomplete, missing, and now depreciated.
-		-Castle engine is good, potentially missing in places things we should have and requires OpenGL knowhow.
+		-Castle engine is good, potentially "missing in places" things we should have and requires OpenGL knowhow.
 		-X11 "core primitives" are non-portable.
 Mac uses Quartz and Sin uses DirectX and WinAPI.
-		-If you have a better way-show me the PASCAL code, but it must get the job done (and compile).
 		-Open Source is a "vague comment".
 It doesnt guarantee the code works, nor for you.
 		-This isnt a "class project", its my passion.